`The peculiar risk lay in the possibility of

 there were none.

-`I must confess that my satisfaction with my first theories of
+`I must confess that my satisfaction with my

 an automatic civilization and a decadent humanity did not long